robpduo/RedKing/README.md

     Initialize: Param: user.
 Ret: deck (shuffled)<br/>
     Deal Card: Param: deck.
 Ret: card. <br/>

+## Pending Work
+  Update User Account Info
+  Deposit Money <!-- Can be used by the user or the system -->
+  Withdraw Money <!-- Used For betting -->

 ## Node.js
   npx create-react-app name-of-app --template typescript<br/>